evelinehong/PTR/data_generation/image_generation/README.md

 # Data Download
 First download the [PartNet dataset](https://partnet.cs.stanford.edu/), denoted as data_dir.

-Then download the [Cart Category from PartNet Mobility Dataset](https://sapien.ucsd.edu/browse), denoted as cart_dir.
-Same as data_dir, cart_dir contains a list of ids of the cart shapes.
+Then download the [Cart Category from PartNet Mobility Dataset](https://sapien.ucsd.edu/browse), denoted as mobility_dir.
+Same as data_dir, mobility_dir contains a list of ids of the cart shapes.

-# Blender#
+# Blender
 We render synthetic images using [Blender2.78](https://www.blender.org/download/releases/2-78/), outputting both rendered images as well as a JSON file containing ground-truth scene information for each image.

 Blender ships with its own installation of Python which is used to execute scripts that interact with Blender; you'll need to add the image_generation directory to Python path of Blender's bundled Python.
 The easiest way to do this is by adding a .pth file to the site-packages directory of Blender's Python, like this: